-Marmite chicken is a common dish found at Chinese eateries known as ‘dai chao’ restaurants are commonly found everywhere throughout Malaysia or ‘zi char’ in Singapore.
-Marmite a food spread from United Kingdom is made out of yeast extract.
+Marmite chicken is a popular dish found at Chinese eateries known as ‘dai chao' which are commonly found throughout Malaysia or at ‘zi char’ in Singapore.
+My favourite choices at ‘dai chao’ restaurants are marmite chicken and 'Kung Pao' Mantis Prawns.
+Marmite, a food spread from United Kingdom is made up of yeast extract.
 The taste of marmite is very much like concentrated salty beer.
-Hence it is added to many dishes for the added umami.
-At a ‘dai chao’, Marmite chicken and 'Kung Pao' Mantis Prawns.
-I love the gravy besides the light crunchiness of the chicken.
+Hence, it is added to many dishes for the added umami.
+I love the gravy in the dish besides the light crunchiness of the chicken.

-The honey marmite sauce can be paired with either chicken or pork.
-Use chicken breast for or best, chicken thighs for this recipe.
-You can also make marmite pork.
+The honey marmite sauce goes well with either chicken or pork.
+Use chicken breast or chicken thighs for this recipe.
+Alternatively, you can make marmite pork instead.
 Simply replace chicken with pork slices.
-The best part of pork for this recipe would be the shoulders or pork butt.
+The best part of pork to use are the shoulders or pork butt.

-This marmite chicken recipe uses honey and maltose to sweeten the dish.
-Maltose, also known as malt sugar is not that sweet compared to many other sweeteners and it is commonly used in Chinese cooking.
+This marmite chicken recipe uses honey and maltose as sweeteners.
+Maltose, also known as malt sugar is not that sweet compared to other sweeteners and is commonly used in Chinese cooking.
 If you do not have maltose, double the amount of honey used in this recipe.

 Marmite is an acquired taste.
-I don't enjoy it alone but love it as marmite chicken.
-If you're serving someone who hates marmite, don't worry!
-This dish does not have the overpowering taste of marmite which is not very pleasant for many.
-You can use half the recommended amount of marmite stated in this recipe to be on the safe side.
+I don't enjoy it as it is but love it when it is used in marmite chicken.
+If you're serving this dish to someone who hates marmite, don't worry!
+It does not have the overpowering taste of marmite which some may find unpleasant.
+However, if you are concerned, use half the recommended amount of marmite stated in this recipe.

-No. Shaoxing wine is added for its sweetness.
-While most would advise some apple juice as substitute, I highly advise against it.
-Apple juice will spoil the taste of the dish, making it slightly tart in taste.
-If you do not want to have alcohol in this recipe, simply omit it as the main flavour in the gravy comes from marmite and all the other sweeteners.
+Unfortunately, there is none as Shaoxing wine is added for its sweetness.
+While most suggested using apple juice as a substitute, I highly advised against it.
+It will spoil the flavour of the dish making it taste slightly tart.
+If you do not want to have alcohol in the recipe, simply omit it as the main flavour of the gravy comes from the marmite and other sweeteners.